greymatter/hass-config/README.md

 I will eventually write a summary here but this is just some text to take up space in the meantime.

+Well I just recently recovered from a bad crash that took out my system for some time.
+I finally got around to rebuilding it from scratch and will be updating my config here to bring things current.